 Turn butter into a whole new condiment by adding a few spoonfuls of leftover cranberry sauce.
 And transform those mashed potatoes into potato pancakes.

 Here is everything you need to know.
-Be sure to refer to the video to watch each one being made.
-None takes more than a few minutes.
+And the really good news is, none takes more than a few minutes.

 - Stuffing (If it’s dry, add some melted butter to it.)